What is RSHE?

-Relationship and Sex Education is lifelong learning about physical, moral, social and emotional development.
+Relationship, Sex and Health Education is lifelong learning about physical, moral, social and emotional development.

 It is the understanding of the importance of marriage and family life, stable and loving relationships, respect, love and care.

-We recognise that RSEn is a shared responsibility between home and school, as advised by the Bishops’ Conference:
+We recognise that RSHE is a shared responsibility between home and school, as advised by the Bishops’ Conference:

 ‘It is the privilege and responsibility of the family to inform and educate their children in all matters, pertaining to human growth and development, particularly the sensitive area of sex education.’